 We are COMMITTED to treat you and your dogs professionally, courteously, and with respect.

-We are committed to offer effective training tools that will meet your personal training objectives
+We are INVESTED to offer effective training tools to meet your personal training objectives.

-We are committed to have a superbly clean and safe facility available when your dog(s) are in our care
+We are DEDICATED to provide a superbly clean and safe facility.

 We are Applied Canine Behaviors, LLC.

 OUR TRUST BUILDER

-Sandra has actively trained dogs since 2003 when she first acquired a German Shepherd for Schutzhund, a German versatility sport.
+Sandra Groschwitz has actively trained dogs since 2003 when she first acquired a German Shepherd for Schutzhund, a German versatility sport.
 All of Sandra's GSDs are training to compete.
 By learning many hard and easy lessons while training her own dogs along with numerous client dogs over years, Sandra gained a lot of experience in converting theoretical training concepts into realistic, practical, and reliable results.
 Sandra appreciates the active relationship one can enjoy with their dog and knows it takes both compassion and clear communication to work through challenges.
 With almost 20 years of experience, Sandra is one of the most experienced, professional resources in the Bloomington area to help you with basic manners and obedience skills, problem behaviors, aggression issues, or any other challenges you face with your dog.
 Sandra's enthusiastic, positive, and energetic personality helps even timid and hesitant dogs warm up to her right away.
 She makes the training experience safe, fun and clear for both owner and dog.

 OUR FACILITY AND GROUNDS

 Our training building offers almost 700 square feet of training space with 3/4" thick mats and mirrors along 3 walls.
 2 separate areas house our 14 spacious kennels - all of which include covered outside patios!
 A separate crate room isolates very fearful or shy dogs, or dogs who do better in a smaller space.
 An additional room accommodates the grooming tub, washer/dryer, fridge/freezer and a restroom.
 An abundance of various training aids is available - virtually any training situation can be simulated with our generous setup.
 We offer treadmill exercise, exit baths, scenic walks on our 4 acres paradise, structured play sessions, in kennel training, dog interactions, lots of personal attention, and many group and private training formats.